variable190/you-are-fake-news/neural_network/README.md

 Multiple models are trained on the satire_vs_serious dataset to find one that performs the best, this model is used because it is the smallest and smaller datasets are more likely to have problems with overfitting.
-Finding a model that works well on this dataset suggest it will work better on the others.
+Finding a model that works well on this dataset suggests it will work better on the others.

 The best fitting model was then used for each of the other datasets and the performance can be seen for each dataset in its respective .ipynb file.